mnvr/advent-of-code-2023/README.md

 -   `make test` – same as `make run`, but also print the latest expected answer.
 -   `make watch` – same as `make`, but start a fswatch to automatically re-run it whenever the .hs file is changed.
+-   `make verify` - Run `make test`, but for all days so far, in reverse.

 All of these are wrappers around the basic pattern of